feauazmu/RepAllcotetal/README.md

 [Allcott, H., Braghieri, L., Eichmeyer, S., & Gentzkow, M. (2020).
 The welfare effects of social media. *American Economic Review, 110(3)*, 629-76.](https://www.aeaweb.org/articles?id=10.1257/aer.20190658)

 The final product of the replication exercise is the jupyter notebook hosted here.
-For its proper reproduction, the following services can be used:
+Some tables may not be displayed properly on github.
+Please use one of the following services for its proper reproduction:

 <a href="https://nbviewer.jupyter.org/github/HumanCapitalAnalysis/microeconometrics-course-project-feauazmu/blob/master/replication_notebook.ipynb"